slonermike/sloppy-joe/THE_PLAN.md

 - Break out reducers via `combineReducers`
 - Custom header, footer HTML.
 Remove generic site header.
   - Maybe there can be a generic `global` tag where that HTML block is applied to every page, always.
+- Mark out space for unloaded article so visibility of all items can be calculated before anything loads.

 # Possible Improvements
 - Implement async stuff w/ redux-thunk